How to Install a Light Fixture

 - Wire nuts

-To locate the required neutral, look for two or more white wires joined with a wire connector.
-If the only white wire entering the box is connected to the switch, then there’s no neutral and you can’t power a sconce from this box.
-If your switch wiring looks different from what we show here and you don’t understand how it’s connected, put everything back together and abandon the project or call a licensed electrician.
+If your switch wiring looks different from what we show in Figure A and you don’t understand how it’s connected, put everything back together and abandon the project or call a licensed electrician.

 Finally, complete a simple calculation to see if the existing switch box is large enough to accept more wires.